Home

 Current availability:

-So what, precisely, is all the fuss about re.
-Damon 'Badly Drawn Boy' Gough?
-To hear the media bleat on about him, certainly a few years ago, you'd think he was the bloody second coming.
+So what, precisely, was all the fuss about re.
+Damon "Badly Drawn Boy" Gough?
+To hear the media bleat on about him at the time, you'd think he was the bloody second coming.
 His second album, 2000's The Hour of Bewilderbeast, won the much-coveted Mercury Music Prize; well, it invariably boosts sales manyfold - I'm not surprised it's much-coveted...
 Going by the evidence here, Gough is bland, dinner-party singer-songwriter fare, with much unnecessary studio tarting.
 Very safe.
+Of course he won that prize.

 2002 brought his soundtrack to the film adaptation of Nick Hornby's About a Boy.
 Now, we all know that soundtracks are invariably a mixed bag, with incidental music that frequently makes little sense outside its dramatic context, making this one better than most, or at least, more cohesive.
 Nevertheless, Gough's songs are pretty bland, leaving some of the short instrumental pieces as the album's highlights, although that isn't saying much.
 Chamberlin from Jon Brion, with a queasy pitchbent, er, something on A Peak You Reach, with nothing obviously audible on Above You, Below Me (the strings are real), ditto on Delta (Little Boy Blues), although Donna And Blitzen has some very upfront male and female voices, with a solo male voice standing out nicely.

 So; please don't buy these albums.
-Gough almost certainly has enough money already, and I dislike him for a) always wearing a woolly hat and b) thinking it's clever to smoke on camera.
-Oh, and c) for making horrible mainstream albums like these.
-One or two decent Chamby tracks, but I don't want to catch any of you buying them for that reason.
+Gough almost certainly has enough money already and I dislike him for a) always wearing a woolly hat and b) thinking it's clever to smoke on camera.
+Oh and c) for making horrible mainstream albums like these.
+AND d) for being, hands-down, the most obnoxious performer I've had the displeasure to witness at around thirty Cropredy Festivals.
+What a dick.
+One or two decent Chamby/Mellotron tracks, but I don't want to catch any of you buying them for that reason.

 Official site